Asquera/elasticsearch-workshop-book/src/ilm/rollover.md

 ## Setup

-This example uses the Elasticsearch Curator to automate the rollover process.
+This example uses the Elasticsearch Curator to run the rollover process.
 The Curator action uses the Rollover Index API (see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/master/indices-rollover-index.html)).

 The Docker Compose environment described in the [Setup](../introduction/setup.md#docker-compose-recommended) chapter, defines three Elasticsearch nodes in the `docker-compose.yml`.

+✅ Start the Docker containers

 ```bash
 docker-compose up elasticsearch01 curator cerebro